 Are you looking for a fantastic outdoor getaway full of adventure and beautiful views?
 Look no further than the amazing natural beauty of Kent!
 From rugged coastlines, to deep forests and rolling...

-During the Coronavirus lockdown it has been very evident that as the relaxation of the rules happen, more people are out and about walking, running and cycling.
-It's great to see more people...
+I first wrote about this walk during the Coronavirus lockdown, when it it had been very evident that as the relaxation of the rules happen, more people were out and about walking, running and...